-and men perceive and interact with agents and mobile operators in low- and middleincome countries, and share findings with mobile operators.
+Research how women and men perceive and interact with agents and mobile operators in low- and middleincome countries, and share findings with mobile operators.

-Research how women Expand research on the technical literacy barriers to using mobile internet and other important value-added services for women in lowstakeholders.
+Expand research on the technical literacy barriers to using mobile internet and other important value-added services for women in lowand middle-income countries, and share findings with policy-makers and industry stakeholders.

-better understand why women can perceive network quality and coverage to be a greater barrier than men and share and middle-income countries, and share findings with policy-makers and industry findings with policymakers and industry stakeholders.
+Conduct research to better understand why women can perceive network quality and coverage to be a greater barriet than men and share findings with policymakers and industry stakeholders.

-Conduct research to Continue to advise and support efforts to generate genderdisaggregated statistics.
+Continue to advise and support efforts to generate gender-disaggregated statistics.

-Expand research in low- and middle-income countries on women's mobile use versus men. in addition to mobile access, and share findings with policy-makers and industry stakeholders.
+Expand research in low- and middle-income countries on women's mobile use versus men, in addition to mobile access, and share findings with policy-makers and industry stakeholders.